mozayed007/mozayed-blog/content/resources/Study Notes/DUL-Berkeley-SP24/Lec-8  LLMs.md

 - Attention helps keeping focus and information on past tokens without forgetting them.
 	- LSTM you had to maintain certain hidden states, but in attention you can directly attend to any past token, the model doesn't have this information bottleneck.
-	- You can easily increase model parameters by adding bigger MLP networks
+	- You can easily increase model parameters by adding bigger MLP networks (Big FFNs, highly scalable)
 		- which are large matrix multiplications so it scales well with modern GPUs and TPUs.
 ---
-### Pretraining Objectives
+## Pretraining Objectives

 We talked about full autoregressive prediction objective used by models like GPT, LLaMA.
 However, there are other objectives that define the training of the model, for example: